 Have you ever been interested in Ancestry but didn’t know how to start?
 Join Brian Lee on Friday, April 10th from 2 pm to 2:30 pm to explore U.S. Census Records, Birth, Marriage & Death Records, as well as local digitzed high school yearbooks.

 How it Works: Complete the form below.
-After it is submitted a staff member will create your account and send your library card number via e-mail.
-That number can be used to check out e-books, digital audiobooks, digital magazines, and many databases.
+Your information will be forwarded to your nearest public library.
+Library staff will create your account and contact you with particulars and next steps.
 Once you have your card & PIN, go to www.4cls.org to begin!

 *Please check your spam folders.